Unit of study description for 2015

 MEDF5005 Health Research Methods and Ethics

-Credit points: 6 Teacher/Coordinator: Dr Timothy Schlub Session: Semester 1 Classes: 2x in person interactive full day workshops, 4x in person 3hr tutorials, 5x online lectures and discussions, 2x online elective module readings Assessment: Study design and ethics assignment (40%), statistics
+Credit points: 6 Teacher/Coordinator: Dr Timothy Schlub Session: Semester 1 Classes: 2x compulsory in person interactive full day workshops, 4x optional in person 3hr tutorials, 5x online lectures and discussions, 2x online elective module readings Assessment: Study design and ethics assignment (40%), statistics

 This unit of study introduces students to the fundamental skills that are required for postgraduate research in medicine and health.
 Students will learn how to conduct research that is scientifically and ethically sound, and be able to critically appraise and review literature.
 Students will understand the strengths and limitations of common study designs and develop simple but important statistical analysis skills, including how to present and interpret data, basic data management skills, and how to determine the required sample size for a study.
 Obtaining ethics approval is necessary for any study involving the collection or analysis of data involving humans, animals or their tissues.
 Hence, this unit will also cover ethics in research and when and how to apply for ethics approval.
 These fundamental skills promote a scholarly attitude towards knowledge and understanding, and are essential for engagement with the research community.